Do you want to become a pilot?

 This section focuses on the Private Pilot Licence.
 For more information about subsequent licences and trainings offered in Luxembourg (ME, IR, CPL, ATPL, FI), please do not hesitate to get in touch with us!

 Private Pilot Licence (PPL)

-The Private Pilot Licence (PPL) can be fully obtained in Luxembourg at 3 different flying schools (Aerosport, Aviasport II (classroom), Luxembourg Flight Training Academy (Distance learning)).
+The Private Pilot Licence (PPL) can be fully obtained in Luxembourg at 2 different flying schools (Aviasport II (classroom lectures only), Luxembourg Flight Training Academy (Classroom lectures as well as distance learning)).

 To start the theoretical training you need to be at least 15 years old, 16 years to start the flying lessons and 17 years to participate on the final Flying Skill test.
 The PPL course includes 120 theoretical hours which are distributed over 9 different subjects.

 Previous knowledge in aviation is not required for these theoretical classes.
 A good command of English, basic technical understanding and interest/motivation are of advantage nevertheless.